 3. Understand the side agreements

 There are 25 side agreements within the CPTPP and it’s important to read up on the ones that involve Canada.
 For example, Canada has a side agreement with Japan on forest products and another on agriculture and chemicals.
-Canada and New Zealand have a side agreement on cultural industries, wine and spirits and geographic indicators and Canada and Australia have side agreements on beef, motor vehicles, dairy and food processing.
+Canada and New Zealand have a side agreement on cultural industries, wine and spirits, and geographic indicators and Canada and Australia have side agreements on beef, motor vehicles, and dairy and food processing.
 Knowing the content of these agreements will help you determine if and how they affect you.

 4. Figure out the chapter annexes

 You must also familiarize yourself with the annexes to the chapters.
 There are 59 in total and 33 of them address tariffs, goods, customs duties and tariff rate quotas.
 Another four cover rules-of-origin issues and there are 11 on visas for temporary entry of business travellers and 11 others on government procurement.
 Note that for temporary entry of business travellers, each CPTPP country has its own rules.
 This differs from Canada’s free trade deal with the European Union (the Comprehensive Economic and Trade Agreement or CETA), which has just one rule on the subject.

 Once a country brings the CPTPP into force, most tariffs are eliminated immediately, but there are exceptions.
 Japan, for example, will see more of its tariffs eliminated on April 1.
 On other commodities, however, tariff elimination will be phased in.
 For the countries that still haven’t brought CPTPP into force, tariffs will be eliminated 60 days after they do so.
 For example, if Malaysia finalized its deal tomorrow, the tariffs would disappear 60 days later.